 For Home and Office Use

 Speaking of the unit's maximum transmitting range, it is around 50 metres, however, if there is a wall between the transmitter and the receiver, it may be shortened to 10 metres.
 Still, the kit is a real find in terms of portability.
 It is lightweight and easy to carry around, so you can take it to your office to make your presentation more engaging.
 The item will come in useful at conferences and meetings, as well as for home education and entertainment.
 We would also like to mention that the parts of the set are made of high-quality durable material, making it strong enough to serve you for years.

 To put it in a nutshell, easy to set up and use, the AIMIBO G48 wireless HDMI set can be used at home for watching educational programmes, breathtaking movies and engaging shows and at work while presenting your new project at a meeting or conference.
 The devices are so small and compact you can put them in your bag and bring them to your office.

 What Is a Wireless HDMI?

-As many of you probably know, an HDMI cable is needed to provide a transfer of high-quality digital video and audio data.
-But what to do if you want to connect devices that are placed at a considerable distance from each other?
-For example, they can be placed on different floors or in different rooms which are impractical to connect by wires.
-A wireless HDMI system (also called a videosender) is a perfect solution for you to use in that case.
-The videosender usually consists of a transmitter and a receiver to transfer images and sound from your PC, Blu-Ray player, console, or Gaming Station to the TV screen, monitor, projector, etc.
+As many of you probably know, an HDMI cable is used to transfer high-quality digital video and audio data.
+But what to do if you want to connect devices that are placed at a considerable distance from each other—on different floors or in different rooms—and connecting them by wires is simply impractical?
+In cases like this, a wireless HDMI system (also called a video sender) will be a perfect solution.

-If you still have problems with regards to numerous HDMI cables for your equipment, we recommend you to pay attention to one of the HDMI Switchers & Splitters we've described in our other review.
+For those of you having a real problem organising piles of HDMI cables we recommend you also pay attention to one of the HDMI Switchers & Splitters that we look at in our other review.